sumon-ohid/42-Exam-Preparation/Rank_02/README.md

 This repository is licensed under the [MIT License](LICENSE).
 Feel free to use the code for personal or educational purposes.

 ## Contact
-If you have any questions, suggestions, or concerns, feel free to reach out to [your contact information].
+If you have any questions, suggestions, or concerns, feel free to reach out to [www.sumon.carrd.co].